jfad3/Telangana-Government-Tourism-Department-Analysis/README.md

 # Telangana Government Tourism Department Analysis
 ## Task:
-Peter Pandey, acting as a data analyst, took advantage of the transparent data policy of Telangana, a progressive Indian state, to delve into their tourism figures.
-Pandey's goal was to identify trends in the data, conduct further research, and provide evidence-based suggestions to the Telangana government for revenue enhancement and administrative improvement.
-The challenge was to step into Pandey's shoes and perform a similar analysis.
+Analyze the publicly available tourism data from Telangana to identify trends and patterns.
+Conduct additional research and provide data-driven recommendations to the Telangana government for potential revenue enhancement and administrative improvements.

 ## Methodology:
 Employed tools such as MySQL, Microsoft PowerBI, and MS Excel.